B1t-Master/Landing-Page/README.md

 # Landing-Page
 Project 2 of the Odin-Project, the task is to create a static landing-page.
-A template to be followed has been provided
+A wireframe of what the page is to look like has been provided

 ## Template
 ![Landing-page layout](./images/template.png)